C13-NaghamGhawanmeh/MERAKI_Academy_Project_4/Project 4 Starter Code/readme.md

 Ex.

-- You don't have to register to navigate our web app
+- You have to register to navigate our web app
 - You can click on the **Home** tab provided in the navigation bar to view the home section
-- You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account
+- You can click on the **Add Post** to create post, but you have to be one of our users, so you should create an account
+- You can click on  **Save Post** to add this post to the saved
+- You can create comments

 ## ⛏️ Built Using <a name = "built_using"></a>